Nails · ≈ 8 min fix · Updated June 2026

 The fix

-- 1remove polish fully and wash hands
+- remove polish fully and wash hands

-If it's still wrong
+If it’s still not right

 - Wear an opaque nude or soft pink while the stain grows out.